Actindo-AG/Documentation/DataHub/UserInterface/02a_Mappings.md

     Select a checkbox to display the editing toolbar.
 You cannot select multiple checkboxes at once.

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
     Click this button to edit the selected attribute set mapping.
+The *Mapping* view is displayed, see [Mapping](#mapping).
 This button is only displayed if the checkbox of an attribute set mapping is selected.
 Alternatively, you can click directly a row in the list to edit an attribute set mapping.

 The following functions and fields are available in this view: